Singer separation for karaoke content generation: EXPERIMENTS AND RESULTS

 \subsection{Singer Separation Results}

-We first compare the SSSYS with the DPRNN or DPTNet in the second stage (Table 2).
-In the lead vocal separation stage, the effect of using DPTNET is a little better than DPRNN, but the relative training time will also increase.
+We first compare the DPRNN 3 channels and the SSSYS with the DPRNN or DPTNet in the second stage (Table 2).
+DPRNN 3 channels only obtains evaluation results of 3.2412 and 4.0397, while SSSYS exceeds 8 in SI-SNRi and SDRi, thus indicating our proposed system obtains better results.

 Other languages use other models in speech separation, so we also divide songs into various languages for comparison of singer separation (Table 3).
 The performance of the English duet model in the English duet dataset is 8.2679 and 8.7844, outperforming Chinese duet model (6.7841 and 7.3587), which achieved 10.8926 and 11.1288 on the Chinese duet dataset, indicating that a model trained with data in the same language will perform better on most songs.
 Some harmonies are created by the lead vocalist, which is not seen in speech data.
 The same singer’s voice characteristics are similar, so self-harmonic raises the difficulty of the singer separation task.
 The experimental results (Table 3) indicate the EN-Duet model performs less well on EN-S, and EN-Self model will outperform the EN-Duet model more than 4\%.